marek-chadim/marek-chadim/README.md

 </p>

 - Now I pursue the MSc in Economics at the Stockholm School of Economics.
-- Feel free to view my projects, and favorite resources (in the Econometrics repository), below!
+- Feel free to view my projects and favorite resources in below!